-2020 2019
+200 2020

-£000 £000
+Directors' remuneration 1,458 1,476 £003 000£ 000

-Directors' remuneration 1,476 1,861
+Directors' remuneration 1,45 1,476

-The aggregate of remuneration of the highest paid director was £572,000 (2019: £670,000).
+The aggregate of remuneration of the highest paid director was £517,000 (2020: £572,000).

 Some of the directors (Partners Group representatives) are employees of Partners Group and are also directors of other Partners Group portfolio companies.
-These directors' services to Civica Group do not occupy a significant amount of their overall time and, as such, the directors do not consider that they have received any remuneration for their incidental services as directors to the company and the group during the years ended 30 September 2019 and 30 September 2020.
+These directors' services to Civica Group do not occupy a significant amount of their overall time and, as such, the directors do not consider that they have received any remuneration for their incidental services as directors to the company and the group during the years ended 30 September 2020 and 30 September 2021.
 Civica Group has not paid any remuneration to these directors.